aerospike-community/aerospike-linqpad-driver/README.md

 The sections are:

-1. Self-Managed/Cloud tabs.
+1. Self-Managed.
 Each tab provides the parameters needed to connect to an Aerospike cluster based on the targeted platform.
 2. This section provides the general policies and features used by the [Aerospike C\# driver](https://github.com/aerospike/aerospike-client-csharp) or LINQPad feature.
 3. Display/Conversion Options expansion panel, provides the options needed for auto-set bin discovery, serialization/deserialization options, use of [auto-values](#auto-values), record display views, etc.
 4. Buttons are used to determine if the options are saved, canceled, or to test the connection.